MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 The Ad Selection API provides user-relevant ads on your site without using third-party cookies.
 See [Ad Selection Overview](https://github.com/WICG/privacy-preserving-ads/blob/main/Ad%20Selection%20Overview.md) in the "WICG / privacy-preserving-ads" repo.

-The Ad Selection API can be used by: **Sellers (SSPs)** – supply-side platforms, who can use the API to provide higher-quality ads for their publishers; and **Buyers (DSPs)** – demand-side platforms, who can use the API to improve the effectiveness of advertising campaigns.
+The Ad Selection API can be used by:
+* **Sellers** – Supply-side platforms (SSPs), who can use the API to provide higher-quality ads for their publishers.
+* **Buyers** – Demand-side platforms (DSPs), who can use the API to improve the effectiveness of advertising campaigns.

 To get started using the Ad Selection API and test out the end-to-end flow, sign up for the limited Preview of the Ad Selection API.